 We brought designers and developers closer

 At CommSec, we ran a series of workshops to re-imagine ‘the handover’ process.
-Designers and developers now work more closely together to deliver the outcome with a holistic view, rather than having ‘design blinkers’, where they focus on that one small deliverable without considering impact to the entire experience.
+Designers and developers now work more closely together to deliver the outcome with a holistic view, rather than having ‘design blinkers’, where they focus on that one small deliverable without considering the impact to the entire experience.
 Say goodbye to silos.

 It grew more focused testing